EHNafziger/DATA440/prj3.md

 ![](cdata_head.png)

 Due to package bugs, I did not run the travel network as an animation (the class was told not to) but a sample of the final is below.
 Population and income data was used to determine movement in this gravity model output.
+The matrix illustrates the number of individuals that migrated from one borough to another.

 ![](london_matrix.png)